pinecoders/pinecoders.github.io/learning_pine_roadmap/README.md

 Here are a few methods for troubleshooting pine-related issues:

-- The are tens of thousands of scripts published on TradingView, many with open source code.
+- There are tens of thousands of scripts published on TradingView, many with open source code.
 To find them, you can browse scripts on TV from [here](https://www.tradingview.com/scripts/), or search TV scripts by going to TradingView’s [main page](https://www.tradingview.com/), selecting *Scripts* in the dropdown at the left of the search field and entering what you are looking for.

 ![search](search_for_scripts.png "Search for scripts")